babarbilal56/awesome-react-native/README.md

 * [react-native-responsive-fontsize ★83](https://github.com/heyman333/react-native-responsive-fontsize) - Provide responsive fontsize based on device height in React-Native
 * [rn-pdf-reader-js ★6](https://github.com/xcarpentier/rn-pdf-reader-js/blob/master/README.md) - A PDF reader, in JavaScript only, for Expo, Android capable, PDF.JS
 * [@typeskill/typer ★4](https://github.com/typeskill/typer) - The Operational-Transform Based (React) Native Rich Text Library
+* [react-native-smooth-scroll](https://github.com/babarbilal56/react-native-smooth-scroll) - react-native-smooth-scroll is a React Native library that enhances scrolling experiences by providing smooth, frictionless, and customizable scrolling for lists and views.
+It improves performance and usability, ensuring seamless gestures and animations for a more native feel.

 ### Analytics